-The financial statements are prepared in accordance with the historical cost convention and in accordance with United Kingdom Accounting Standards.
-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The financial statements are prepared on a going concern basis, in accordance with the historical cost convention and in accordance with United Kingdom Accounting Standards.
+The accounting policies set out below have been applied consistently to all years presented in these financial statements.